 HM-10: Updating the firmware

 The HM-10 is has become a very popular Bluetooth 4 / Bluetooth LE / BLE module for use with the Arduino.
 In part this is due to the standard UART serial connection it offers that makes it fairly straight forward to connect to an Arduino (The UART layer is a good thing and a bad thing).

 The HM-10 is made by Jinan Huamao who make a range of Bluetooth modules including the HM-11 which works in the same way as the HM-10 but in a smaller form factor with less pins broken out.

 There are 2 versions of the HM-10; the S version and the C version.
-There are slight component differences and the HM-10C does not have the pads along the bottom (26 pads instead of 34) but operationally they are the same.
+There are slight component differences due to the date of manufacture and the HM-10C does not have the pads along the bottom (it has 26 pads instead of 34) due to cost savings.
+Operationally they are the same though.